American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Free Report) in a research report issued to clients and investors on Thursday.
+Research analysts at StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Free Report) in a research note issued on Wednesday.
 The brokerage set a “hold” rating on the stock.

-American Shared Hospital Services (NYSEAMERICAN:AMS – Get Free Report) last issued its quarterly earnings results on Monday, November 13th.
-The company reported $0.02 earnings per share (EPS) for the quarter.
-The business had revenue of $5.13 million during the quarter.
+American Shared Hospital Services (NYSEAMERICAN:AMS – Get Free Report) last released its quarterly earnings results on Monday, November 13th.
+The company reported $0.02 earnings per share for the quarter.
 American Shared Hospital Services had a net margin of 2.13% and a return on equity of 3.95%.
+The business had revenue of $5.13 million for the quarter.

 American Shared Hospital Services provides radiosurgery and radiation therapy equipment to health care providers.
 The company offers radiosurgery equipment for the Gamma Knife stereotactic radiosurgery, a non-invasive procedure to treat malignant and benign brain tumors, and arteriovenous malformations, as well as for trigeminal neuralgia.